developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     url: about
   - type: section
     level: 4
+    title: EMM Toolkit Roadmap
+    text: Explains the migration period and basic processes for moving devices from legacy Android versions and Zebra management processes to Android N and beyond, including a time line for when such migrations become mandatory.
+    url: roadmap
+  - type: section
+    level: 4
     title: Android Setup Wizard Bypass
     text: Staging profiles made for devices with MX 7.1 or higher can include a command to automatically bypass the Android Setup Wizard (also known as the "Welcome Screen") following an Enterprise Reset.
 The wizard can be skipped (on some devices) by scanning a barcode.
     url: bypass